laksath/StudyAssistAI/README.md

 ### Project Description
-EduDashboardAI is a comprehensive full-stack web application designed to assist teachers with their educational tasks.
+StudyAssistAI is a comprehensive full-stack web application designed to assist teachers with their educational tasks.
 The dashboard includes four main sections:

 1. Worksheet Generator
 2. Multiple Choice Assessments